Aliases for EPHA1 Gene

 GeneCards Summary for EPHA1 Gene

 EPHA1 (EPH Receptor A1) is a Protein Coding gene.
-Diseases associated with EPHA1 include colorectal cancer.
-Among its related pathways are GPCR Pathway and Akt Signaling.
-GO annotations related to this gene include protein kinase binding and transmembrane-ephrin receptor activity.
-An important paralog of this gene is EPHB3.
+Diseases associated with EPHA1 include Liver Carcinoma In Situ and Craniofrontonasal Syndrome.
+Among its related pathways are Nanog in Mammalian ESC Pluripotency and Akt Signaling.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is EPHA2.

 Receptor tyrosine kinase which binds promiscuously membrane-bound ephrin-A family ligands residing on adjacent cells, leading to contact-dependent bidirectional signaling into neighboring cells.
 The signaling pathway downstream of the receptor is referred to as forward signaling while the signaling pathway downstream of the ephrin ligand is referred to as reverse signaling.
 Binds with a low affinity EFNA3 and EFNA4 and with a high affinity to EFNA1 which most probably constitutes its cognate/functional ligand.
 Upon activation by EFNA1 induces cell attachment to the extracellular matrix inhibiting cell spreading and motility through regulation of ILK and downstream RHOA and RAC.
 Plays also a role in angiogenesis and regulates cell proliferation.
 May play a role in apoptosis.